Happy Tail: Border collie’s pic was a sign from beyond

 Reading Joy’s story on Petfinder seemed like a sign to Sherri Maddick.
 She was still reeling with grief over the death of her beloved Border Collie, Bailey, and now her heart felt an ache over the dog she saw on her computer monitor.
 The dog had been dropped over the fence at the local animal control impoundment with a litter of puppies and then taken in by Indian Summers Border Collie Rescue in Minerva, Ohio.

 “I’d told Bailey to give us six months and then to send a sign,” she says.
 This seemed to be it.
-Unfortunately, Joy was in Florida for the winter, and Joy was the rescue in Ohio.
+Unfortunately, we were in Florida for the winter, and Joy was the rescue in Ohio.

 Nevertheless, she contacted Victoria Summers, director of the shelter, and expressed interest in Joy.
 Over the following few months, she kept in contact with Summers and realized the rescue was small.
 “She had no website except her Petfinder page and no Facebook page, so I offered to create it all for her,” Sherri says.
 “I told her I would even pay for the website and I still do!”